Oatmeal Cranberry Cookies

-How could I not go for the chocolate chip cookies.
+How could I not go for the chocolate chip cookies?

-Or the double chocolate ones.
-Or even the really delicious looking ones with macadamia nuts in it.
+Or even the really good-looking ones with macadamia nuts in it?

-Nope, it’s none of those….it’s always the oatmeal cookies.
+Nope, it’s none of those.

 Let’s check out the ingredients.

-Uncooked oats, butter, brown sugar, granulated sugar, eggs, vanilla extract, flour, baking soda, cinnamon, salt, and dried cranberries.
+Uncooked oats, butter, brown sugar, granulated sugar, eggs, vanilla extract, flour, baking soda, cinnamon, salt, and dried cranberries

 Heat the oven to 350 degrees F.

-In a large mixing bowl,
+In a large mixing bowl add softened butter.

 …and beat the ingredients with a mixer until creamy.

-and the vanilla to the mixing bowl.
+Then add the eggs to the mixing bowl.